dapingQ/blog/_posts/2017-11-09-python-tools-notes.md

 ## Slice

-chaning of slice of an array will be *broadcast*
+changing of slice of an array will be *broadcast*

 for copying, using `array[:].copy()`